-Twitch is a popular streaming platform that allows fans to connect with streamers online.
-The home page is generated based on the user's preferences.
-If a user is interested, for example, in counter-strike, streams with advertising of CS affiliate programs may well get to the main page.
-At the same time, Twitch is a perfect play-ground for podcasting, talk shows, sporting events, cooking and various sponsored events.
-Thus, in theory, advertising on Twitch will work for different verticals: from computer and gaming products to even health space.
+Twitch is a popular streaming platform that allows fans to connect with streamers online, and the home page is generated based on user's preferences.
+If a user is interested, for example, in counter-strike, streams with advertising of CS affiliate programs may get to the main page.
+Also, Twitch is a perfect play-ground for podcasting, talk shows, sporting events, cooking, and various sponsored events.
+Thus, in theory, advertising on Twitch will work for different verticals: from computer and gaming products to even the health space.

-Such a question is almost always met with skepticism.
-Like, "On Twitch youngsters are sitting with no money."
-Well, this is partly true - Twitch's main audience is gamers between the ages of 14 and 26.
-80% of users are men.
-They are mainly interested in games, computers and IT.
+Twitch's main audience is gamers between the ages of 18 and 24, and 65% of users are men.
+They are mainly interested in games, computers, and IT.

-With such an audience, advertising on Twitch is a fairly effective tool for promoting goods and service.
+With such an audience, advertising on Twitch is a fairly effective tool for promoting goods and services.
 Let's take a look at successful examples of foreign brands.

 Twitch Ads: Successful Examples

-WildEarth is a YouTube channel and it shows the life of wild animals.
-Fearless young girl drives a jeep and demonstrates the safari to subscribers.
-In 2019, she decided to launch short and cut ads on Twitch to attract new audiences.
+WildEarth is a YouTube channel that shows the life of wild animals.
+In 2019, the channel decided to launch short and cut ads on Twitch to attract new audiences.

-The hypothesis was confirmed - thanks to the videos on Twitch, the TV presenter gained a lot of new fans, and interest in the project grew.
-WildEarth videos are actively re-posted and distributed on social networks.
-And if the girl added ad integrations, she could make good money from her brilliant marketing strategy!
+The hypothesis was confirmed and thanks to the videos on Twitch, the TV presenter gained a lot of new fans, and interest in the project grew.
+WildEarth videos are actively re-posted and distributed on social networks, and if the channel adds ad integrations, it could make good money from this brilliant marketing strategy!

-Note to marketer: creative and fast advertising on Twitch looks attractive to new audiences.
+Note to the marketer: Creative and fast advertising on Twitch looks attractive to new audiences.
 In addition, there is always a native variant.
-An alternative way to promote offers is to search for such streamers and further cooperation.
+An alternative way to promote offers is to search for such streamers for further cooperation.

-(check the image below - that's how WildEarth's channel looks like on Twitch)
+Check the image below, that's what WildEarth's channel looks like on Twitch.

-What was the purpose of advertising on Twitch?lead generation and increase brand awareness.
+Purpose of advertising on Twitch: Lead generation and to increase brand awareness.

-Check the image below - that's exact image from the livestream when "Pokimane" was eating Nissin's Noodles.
+Check the image below, that's the exact image from the livestream when "Pokimane" was eating Nissin's Noodles.